What is zoning, and what is a "rezoning"?Most communities have adopted

 existing land use regulations, may be able to substantially increase

-the land available for new homes.
+the land available for new homes through rezoning.

 Learn more about rezoning to expand the supply of homes